GeoCat/odoo/email_templates/README.md

 ![Email Settings](img/email_settings.png)

 Also, note that there are 2 layout templates: a regular one (`mail_notification_layout` - which is the one you see when clicking "Update Mail Layout"), and a simplified one.
 The latter can only be found in developer mode: go to `Settings` -> `Technical` -> `User Interface` -> `Views` and search for `mail_notification_light`.

-:warning: There also seems to be a third way how Odoo sends emails: by generating the entire email in Python code, without using any templates at all.
-          This is bad practice of course, and let's assume/hope that Odoo will replace these (rare) cases soon, or that we can make a PR for that.
+The simplified layout currently has been changed to look (almost) exactly like the standard one: there is no visible difference, except for the HTML structure.

+:warning: WARNING :warning:
+Odoo actually allows sending emails without using any wrapper templates at all.
+In fact, several modules (Subscription, Timesheets, portal invite) render a data template record and send it as-is, without specifying a layout template.
+To make this more consistent, the GeoCat Customization module overrides methods of the `MailTemplate` and `MailComposer` models, so that it always sets the `mail_notification_layout` template if missing.
+This means that in order to avoid "duplicate" layout blocks, all the layout stuff (headers, footers, etc.) has to be removed from the data templates in the `Email Templates` records of Odoo!

 ## Why do we do this?